SFS2X Docs / DevelopmentBasics / room-architecture

 - USER_VARIABLES_UPDATE_EVENT: toggles the notification of User Variable updates (default is true)

-The USER_COUNT_CHANGE_EVENT event can be further finely tuned at the Zone level by specifying how often these updates should be notified.
-The default is real-time, so as soon as they happen.
-In order to save bandwidth you might want to reduce these updates to 1 time per second or less.
+The default is real-time; in order to save bandwidth you might want to reduce these updates to 1 time per second or less.
 Check the Zone Configurator in the AdminTool for more on this.

 NOTE #2